reskir/reskir.github.io/_posts/2018-12-29-jekyll-for-blogging.md

 #### CI/CD

 Since github is capable of serving jekyll websites it is quite easy to setup whole pipeline for testing, building and deploying your jekyll websites.
+You can use github actions to build and deploy your website.
+You can find the configuration in the `.github/workflows/github-pages.yml` file.